Blog · Analysis · Last reviewed June 16, 2026

 First, web specifications should avoid unnecessary fingerprinting surface.
 W3C's guidance gives the right direction: narrow availability, mark features that contribute to fingerprintability, specify nonfunctional differences, and limit exposed entropy to what the feature needs.

-Second, fingerprinting use should be declared.
+Second, fingerprinting use should be declared by purpose.
 A site that uses fingerprinting for fraud prevention, bot defense, ad targeting, analytics, personalization, or security should say so in language ordinary people and auditors can test.
 "Device intelligence" is not enough.
+The declaration should name whether the signal is first-party, third-party, cross-site, retained, shared, or used to train or evaluate models.

-Sixth, regulators should audit outcomes, not only notices.
+Tenth, regulators should audit outcomes, not only notices.
 The question is whether fingerprinting is used to correlate activity, deny service, raise prices, target ads, flag fraud, identify workers, or treat privacy-protective users as suspicious.
+Notices matter, but the harm appears in allocation, friction, targeting, and exclusion.

 What This Changes